Mclilzee/recipes-service/README.md

 # Endpoints
 Default port is `localhost:8080` Endpoints will be relative path to the local port.

 - POST `api/register` will take a json of user register body with properties of email and password.

+The other endpoints requires to be logged on
+- POST `api/recipe/new` accepts json body as recipe, require to be logged in as valid user responds with recipe id object more information the examples bellow.
+- GET `api/recipe/{id}` takes recipe id as parameter and return recipe object
+- PUT `api/recipe/{id}` take recipe id as parameter and json recipe body, to edit and change the recipe
+- DELETE `api/recipe/{id}` take recipe id as parameter and deletes the recipe from server database

+## Registering
+- POST `api/register` will take a json of user register body with properties of email and password.
 ```json
 {